 The Sonoma County Junior College District recognizes the positive effect that technology has in keeping the college community informed of pertinent information.
-As a result, the District has adopted both Nixle and Regroup systems.
+As a result, the District has adopted the SRJC Alert mass notification system.

-Regroup is a hosted emergency mass notification system that provides institutions with a web-based SMS platform that will communicate information during an emergency.
-The Regroup system will use text messaging and e-mail during the first minutes and hours of an emergency event such as an earthquake, fire, power outage, active shooter, etc. All current students are automatically entered into the Regroup system.
+SRJC Alert, powered by Rave Mobile Safety, is an emergency mass notification system that provides institutions with a web-based SMS platform that will communicate information during an emergency.
+The system uses text messaging and e-mail during the first minutes and hours of an emergency event such as an earthquake, fire, power outage, active shooter, etc.

+All current students are automatically entered into the SRJC Alert system.
 All employee email addresses are entered as well.
-Employees can choose to receive Regroup alerts by opting-in to receive District Emergency Alert Text Messages and entering a personal cell phone to receive text notifications, via the SRJC Online Employee Portal, or by going to the District Police website and following the instructions; https://police.santarosa.edu/emergency-alerts-signup.
+Employees can choose to receive alerts on their personal cell phones by opting-in, via the SRJC Online Employee Portal, or by going to the District Police website and following the instructions; http://police.santarosa.edu/emergency-alerts-signup.